barry314159a/Sappho/README.md

-Overleaf files for my Sappho project
+Overleaf files for my Sappho Fragment 1 (Ode to Aphrodite)  project